 As John and his congregation sought God in intimate worship they experienced empowerment by the Holy Spirit, significant renewal in the gifts, and conversion growth.
 It became clear that the church’s emphasis on the experience of the Holy Spirit was not shared by some leaders in the Calvary Chapel movement.
 In 1982, John’s church left Calvary Chapel and joined a small group of Vineyard churches.
 Vineyard was a name chosen by Kenn Gulliksen, a prolific church planter affiliated with Calvary Chapel, for a church he planted in Los Angeles in 1974.
 Pastors and leaders from the handful of Vineyard churches began looking to John for direction.
 And the Vineyard movement was born.

 A Season of Expansion

-Twenty-five years later, there are more than 1,500 Vineyard churches worldwide, six-hundred in the US, with 8 regions actively planting churches across the country.
+Decades later, there are more than 2,400 Vineyard churches worldwide in 95 countries.
 Vineyard worship songs, documented by Vineyard Music, have helped thousands of churches experience intimacy with God.
-Many churches have been equipped to continue Jesus’ ministry of proclaiming the kingdom, demonstrating the kingdom and training disciples.
+Many churches have been equipped to continue Jesus’ ministry of proclaiming the kingdom, demonstrating the kingdom, and training disciples.

 The Vineyard’s journey has not been a straight path.
 It winds through many trials and triumphs.
-If you are interested in more, there are a number of books and DVDs available from Vineyard Resources that explore the history, events, issues and people who shaped the Vineyard in its first two decades.
+If you are interested in more, there are a number of resources available here that explore the history, events, issues, and people who shaped the Vineyard in its first two decades.